martucs/42_CPPs/9/ex02/README.md

 We only have 1 element to insert, so it may not matter much, but know that we choose b2 because it is the closest lower element to b3 (element corresponding to Jacobsthal 3).

 Now, how do we actually insert?
 How do we know in which position in the main b2 has to be?\
 Visually, you and I can clearly tell that, because 7 is > 6 but < 9, b2 should be between a1 and a2.
 But we still haven't established how to determine that.
-This is where binary search/insertion comes in.
+This is where binary search comes in.

+### Binary search for insertion

-The article mentions it but doesn't explain exactly how to do it, or I didn't understand it.
+The article mentions it but doesn't explain exactly how to do it, or I get it.
 I made my own binaryInsertion function, but I see a lot of people use std::lower_bound and supposedly this function already has binary insertion integrated. \
 It is also probably easier in terms of code, but I wanted to try to do it with a specific function for it.
-I definately made my life more complicated, adding a maximum position to insert to the righgt pointer of the main\
+I definately made my life more complicated, adding a maximum position to insert to the right pointer of the main\
 The article talks about this, and it should be a great way to make the insertion even more efficient, but I am not sure if the way I coded it (with a LOOT of help from chatgpt) takes advantadge of it.

 I'm gonna attempt to explain this optimization: